Rudolf Schwarz (resistance activist): Life

 In May 1929 the "Rote Jungfront" and its parent organisation were banned by the Prussian interior minister.
 The move appears to have been broadly effective in its own terms.
 Around the same time Schwarz accepted a job with the Party Central Committee, working for the newly appointed Central Committee member Hans Kippenberger.
-His principal duties involved working for what shortly afterwards became known as the "Antimilitaristischer Apparat" ("AM"), a shadowy organisation with an intentionally misleading name, which was part of the party's paramilitary section.
+His principal duties involved working for what shortly afterwards became known as the Antimilitärischer Apparat ("AM"), a shadowy organisation with an intentionally misleading name, which was part of the party's paramilitary section.
 The "AM" is sometimes described as the intelligence service of the German Communist Party during this period.
 Schwarz's particular area of responsibility involved targeting members of the National Defence Force ("Reichswehr") (Note: Under the terms imposed at Versailles Germany's entitlement to a national army of its own had been severely circumscribed by treaty since 1919.) and of the Police Service.
 It was no doubt, in part, a reflection of the sensitivities involved that Schwarz's "AM" activities very soon triggered a response from the security services.
 In July 1930 he was sentenced to eight months imprisonment.
 He served out his sentence as a prisoner in the old fortress at Gollnow.
 During his time at Gollnow Schwarz was involved in long political discussions with the army officer Richard Scheringer.
 Scheringer had also received his prison sentence for political activism: Scheringer had been convicted of attempting to form National Socialist ("Nazi") cells inside the National Defence Force (Note: "Versuchs einer nationalsozialistischen Zellenbildung innerhalb der Reichswehr".)
 In March 1931 Richard Scheringer, somewhat unusually, switched his political allegiance, renouncing the National Socialists and becoming an active communist.
 Rudolf Schwarz later became widely credited with playing a crucial part in Scheringer's startling political conversion.
 Following his release during 1931, Schwarz resumed his work with Hans Kippenberger, again becoming closely involved with the party's "Antimilitaristischer Apparat".